MQPlugins/MQ2List/README.md

 # MQ2List
 A plugin for MacroQuest 2 that wraps the C++ List type

-I was motivation to contribute to the MacroQuest community given I've been using it for years on and off.
+I was motivated to contribute to the MacroQuest community given I've been using it for years on and off.
 I wanted to be able to use a data type such as a List in a Macro but was unable to access it.
 This is my best attempt (with my limited understanding) to expose that data type to macros.

 If there is a much easier way to expose popular data types, please let me know!